adam-p/yesterday-i-learned/random.md

 1. Vikings used ravens to navigate.
 They brought ravens aboard their ships, then released them and sailed in the same direction to find land.
 The raven was so important to them that it became the symbol on their flag.
 1. "Performing a burnout in a front wheel drive vehicle is likely to result in damage to the drivetrain."
 1. [HJR][dpreview] stands for "hand jitter reduction", nothing to do with "high".
-1. In the event of a crash where the crash is captured by a dashcam, [read out the licence plate of the other car][reddit 30].
-Also do the same for when you communicate with 911, which allows them to quickly identify the information when they replay the recording.
 1. Haboobs are Arabian dust storms that come before an actual storm.
 1. There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
 1. [Ringworm][wikipedia 78] is not actually worm; it is fungal.